-After many months of blood, sweat, tears, and chalk, we are THRILLED to announce that our second location, PeakRVA, is opening to the public Friday, April 27th!
+After many months of blood, sweat, tears, and chalk, we are THRILLED to announce that our second location, PeakRVA, is open!

 Now, with a new facility, there are a few things that are a little different from what you are used to at Peak Midlo.
 So to help ease this transition, we have prepared a few tips for you, to help make your first few visits as smooth as possible.